curl/everything-curl/http/cookies/fileformat.md

 file is called the cookiejar in curl terminology.

-When libcurl saves a cookiejar, it creates a file header of its own in which there is a URL mention that will link to the web version of this document.
+When libcurl saves a cookiejar, it creates a file header of its own in which there is a URL mention that links to the web version of this document.

 ## File format